Prag8855/aab/content/guides/first-bank-account-in-germany.md

 - that accepts your passport
 - without monthly fees
 - without ATM fees
-- with a free Visa or MasterCard
+- with a free Visa or Mastercard

 I am with [N26](/out/n26) since 2016.
 My [review of N26](/guides/an-honest-review-of-n26) explains why.
 I also use [Kontist](/out/kontist) for my business account, and [Degiro](/out/degiro) to trade stocks.